RafalKornel/Allegro-summer-experience-2020/README.md

 is primary or complex.
 It had to implement *Stochastic gradient descent* with momentum on logistic regresion.

-A complete overview of results is included in *sprawozdanie.pdf*, but in Polish.
+A complete overview (in Polish) of results is included in *sprawozdanie.pdf*.